subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

-# Latent Spaces: A New Paradigm
+# Latent Spaces: Capturing Structure in Complex Systems

-# What is a Latent Space
+## Introduction

-# Latent Space for Images
+## Latent Space for Images

-# Latent Space for Text
+## Latent Space for Language

-# Latent Space in Biological Cells
+## Latent Space in Biological Systems

-# Latent Spaces in Brains
+## Latent Spaces in Brains

-# Latent Spaces in Physics
+## Latent Spaces in Physics